ioos/cc-plugin-glider/README.md

 - check_ncei_tables

 ## Optional environment variables
-Cached text files for institution, project, instrument, and platform authority tables can be set with the following environment variables
+Paths for cached text files for institution, project, instrument, and platform authority tables can be set with the following environment variables

 - `INSTITUTION_TABLE`
 - `PROJECT_TABLE`
 - `INSTRUMENT_TABLE`
 - `PLATFORM_TABLE`

-Additionally, the NCEI `seanames.xml` file can use a cached location with the `SEANAMES_TABLE` environment variable.
+Additionally, a cached version of the NCEI `seanames.xml` file can be provided with a filesystem path in `SEANAMES_TABLE` environment variable.